NetResultsIT/UniqLogger/README.md

 The UniQLogger library is a (thread-safe) Qt-based library that allows the logging and monitoring functionalities for Qt-based projects.
-You can create various loggers (with different module names and logging times) and associate them to different logwriters so that the same messages can be dispatched to various devices (Console, Network or File).
+You can create various loggers (with different module names and logging times) and associate them to different logwriters so that the same messages can be dispatched to various devices (Console, Network, RSysLog or File).

 UniqLogger compiles and works on Linux, MacOs, Windows, iOS and Android, other Qt-supported platforms might work but are untested.

-Network writers are clients over TCP connections Console writers can have different colors (currently not on windows) File writers have the ability to use log-rotation and file compression (both zip and gzip)
+Network writers are clients over TCP connections Console writers can have different colors (currently not on windows) File writers have the ability to use log-rotation (time and/or size based) and file compression (both zip and gzip)

 Loggers have different levels of logging and you can be set so that a minimum level has to be achieved before the actual message gets dispatched to the writers.